 Additionally, the Memorial Hermann General Surgery Clinical Programs Committee (CPC) monitors physician quality, determines best practices for evidence-based treatment, and provides vital input into the technology and instrumentation used.

-If you, or a family member, have received an order for surgery from your primary care physician, you can schedule an appointment today with a Memorial Hermann-affiliated physician using our online ScheduleNow portal or by filling out a contact us form.
+If you, or a family member, have received an order for surgery from your primary care physician, you can schedule an appointment today with a Memorial Hermann-affiliated physician using our online ScheduleNow portal or by calling us at (713) 222-CARE.